 Teachers use a variety of methods of measuring progress (lesson re-caps, quizzing, work within lessons, assessed pieces of work, testing) and attainment, making observational assessments in the short-term (within lessons) and termly at the end of units of work.

-Each teacher is a Subject Leader and reviews the curriculum for continuous improvement measures, adaptations and changes that need to be made for helping learning happen most effectively.
+Each teacher is a Subject Leader and reviews the curriculum for continuous improvement measures, adaptations and changes that need to be made to help learning happen most effectively.